Help, My Baby is Waking Too Early!

 • Your main goal is to allow your baby to be in the dark, cool, quiet environment of her room until the desired waking time (6:00 – 6:30 a.m for a 7:00 – 7:30 p.m. bedtime is realistic) so that her body eventually learns to shift.
 Not being exposed to light, talking, playing or eating until 6:00 a.m. will help her body learn that’s the time to wake.

 • If your baby is truly crying, you’ll need a way to respond, while keeping her in her sleeping environment.
-If you’re using the Sleep Wave (from the The Happy Sleeper book, or as taught in the Online Sleep Class for babies 4-24 months), this is what you’ll use to respond to your baby.
+If you’re using the Sleep Wave from the The Happy Sleeper book, or as taught in the Online Sleep Class for babies 4-24 months, this is what you’ll use to respond to your baby.
 Don’t just leave your baby if she’s truly crying.
 She needs to know you’re there, but that this is still sleeping time.
-It really helps to use the Sleep Wave steps very carefully and make your Sleep Wave plan extremely detailed!
+Use the Sleep Wave steps very carefully and make your Sleep Wave plan extremely detailed!

 • If she’s still awake when the clock strikes 6:00 a.m, go into the room and say good morning, pull back the shades, start the day.
 It’s okay if your baby hasn’t fallen back to sleep.
 If she’s asleep at 6:00, let her be so she can wake naturally.